Dmalex166/platformer-tutorial/steps/part3.md

 ```

 You'll see `this.physics` , this means we're using the Arcade Physics System
-For take effect ww will need to add it to our game config (tell the Phaser game we require it)
+For take effect we will need to add it to our game config (tell the Phaser game we require it)
 ```js
 var config = {
     type: Phaser.AUTO,